 Agile Fundamentals Online Learning

-This course introduces the basics of agile, including the agile mindset, values and principles.
-It also focusses on the history of agile, the importance of rich communication, an overview of some agile frameworks.
-This course is all about the what, why and when of agile.
+This Course introduces the basics of agile, including the agile mindset, values, and principles.
+It also focuses on the history of agile, the importance of rich communication, an overview of some agile frameworks.
+This Course is all about the what, why, and when of agile.

 The objectives of this course are to provide you with and understanding of:

 - What agile is

 - What the agile principles are

 - What the history of agile is